 Already Received Bachelor's Degree

-Once you have your bachelor's degree, you will need to find a school offering a master's or doctoral degree program in counseling.
+Once you have your bachelor's degree, look for schools that are offering a master's or doctoral degree program in counseling.
 Request information from additional schools offering counseling programs in Iowa.

-After earning your degree, you will need to obtain at least 2 years of supervised full-time experience.
+After earning your degree, complete at least 2 years of supervised full-time experience.
 The supervisor needs to be Iowa Board of Counseling Licensure approved and provide 200 hours of supervision for each 1000 hours of experience logged.

 More details are available regarding supervision requirements for Iowa counseling licensure under the "Licensure Rules" link on the following webpage.